|A color rough I did as a suggestion during the DuckTales series Mike Peraza|

 |"Back to the Klondike" key setup|

-I did some concept art and storyboarded the opening sequence that was used as presentation art to help greenlight the DuckTales project.
+I did some concept art and storyboarded the opening sequence that was used as presentation art to attempt a green light of the "Fluppy Dogs" project.
 Fortunately for the children of the world this stinker bombed and was never heard of again, at least not in our inter-dimensional portal.